SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 ## hyphyper       1.317  0.311     3.731 2.027 6.865
 ```
 Check that these results were quite compatible with the
-'about' estimates given in the previous item.
+"about" estimates given in the previous item.
 How well is the odds ratio approximating the risk ratio here?

-- The prevalence of low birth weight is expected to be inversely related
+3. The prevalence of low birth weight is expected to be inversely related
 to gestational age (weeks), as is evident from simple tabulation

 ```r